prabhupant/python-ds/README.md

 # Python Data Structures and Algorithms

-This repository contains data structures and algorithms concepts and questions in Python.
+This repository contains data structures and algorithms concepts and questions userful for interviews in Python.

 ## :dart: Objective